tawfiek/js-interface/README.md

 # js-interface

-This package adding capability to Javascript to mimic an interface functionality like the in strongly typed languages.
+A light wight package adding capability to Javascript to mimic an interface functionality like the in strongly typed languages.

 ## Example